Hari0810/Hari0810.github.io/projects/spark-max.md

 ## Overview

-Ever since I posted on Reddit about how I was able to use Arduino to control a Spark Max outside of FRC uses, I’ve had quite a few questions about it, so I will go through the entire setup and methodology here.
+Ever since I posted on Reddit about how I was able to use Arduino to control a Spark Max over CAN BUS outside of FRC uses, I’ve had quite a few questions about it, so I will go through the entire setup and methodology here.

+It is possible for the Spark MAX to be controlled over PWM alone - but using CAN BUS unlocks an array of new features, such as:
+- PID control for position and velocity
+- "on-the-fly" PID tuning
+- being able to receive analog sensor output + transmit over CAN BUS

 ## Contents

 - Disassembly and Circuit schematic
-- How to control via an Arduino/STM32/etc instead of FRC hardware
+- How to control over CAN BUS via an Arduino/STM32/etc instead of FRC hardware

 ## Dissasembly